MichealRollins-Green/Driver-ASE/README.md

 # Driver-ASE

-Allele-specific expression is a powerful method to detect the disturbed expression of genes in tumors compared to its corresponding normals, as the two alleles are exposed to the same environment.
-Hereby, we invited a new bioinformatic tools to use only tumor samples to obtain potential driver genes that are imbalancedly expressed in tumors and are also harboring somatic mutations in different regulatory regions.
-Our pipeline that correlates somatic mutation in tumor/normal WGS paired samples with gene-level allele-specific expression to systematically uncover cis-regulatory variants involved in tumorigenesis.
+Allele-specific expression (ASE) is a powerful method to detect the disturbed expression of genes in tumors compared to its corresponding normals, as the two alleles are exposed to the same environment.
+Hereby, we develop a new bioinformatic tools to obtain potential driver genes whoes gene-level ASEs are imbalanced in tumors and these genes are also harboring somatic mutations in different regulatory regions.
+Our pipeline can slice somatic mutations in tumor/normal WGS paired samples into different regulatory regions and correlate the occurrence of these potential regulatory mutations with gene-level ASE in tumor RNA-Seq to systematically uncover cis-regulatory variants involved in tumorigenesis.

 # Introduction